mw5mercs-modding/yaml-docs/yaml-quirks.md

 * Ballistic max range modifier: +15.0 %

 Quirk name: `CTF-IM`
+<h2 id="CURSED">Cursed 'Mech</h2>
+The Dark One exerts a toll on the mind of its pilot.
+Or maybe it's just that strange low frequency from the fusion reactor that messes with their sense.
+Pilots who do not know how to win or when to flee will have their body and soul consumed if they lose a battle.

+* Ejection Death Chance: +99.0 %
+* Piloting skill modifier: -3

+Quirk name: `CURSED`
 <h2 id="DIFFICULT-EJECT">Difficult Ejection</h2>
 This 'Mech has flaws in its emergency escape system, significantly increasing the chance for the pilot to die in an ejection event.